-The following table presents the weighted average assumptions used by us in calculating the fair value of our stock options and warrants with the Black Scholes valuation model for the six months ended June 30, 2010 and 2009 and the years ended December 31, 2009, 2008 and 2007:
+The following table presents the weighted average assumptions used by us in calculating the fair value of our stock options and warrants with the Black Scholes valuation model for the nine months ended September 30, 2010 and 2009 and the years ended December 31, 2009, 2008 and 2007:

-June June 30, December 31, 2010 2009 2009 2008 2007 Expected life (in years) 6.51 7.75 7.13 6.52 6.50 Expected stock price volatility 50.31% 47.09% 51.35% 33.78% 31.08% Expected dividend yield Annualized forfeiture rate 4.99% 3.77% 4.35% 1.51% 1.00% Fair value of options \$12.36 \$10.73 \$12.30 \$ 9.96 \$ 9.86 Risk-free interest rate 2 79% 3 04% 2 93% 2 73% 4 93%
+Septem September 30, December 31, 2010 2009 2009 2008 2007 Consolidated statements of financial condition data Expected life (in years) 6.51 6.84 7.13 6.52 6.50 Expected stock price volatility 50.30% 50.98% 51.35% 33.78% 31.08% Expected dividend yield - - Annualized forfeiture rate 5.00% 4.64% 4.35% 1.51% 1.00% Fair value of options \$12.33 \$11.79 \$12.30 \$ 9.96 \$ 9.86 Risk-free interest rate 2.79% 2.77% 2.93% 2.73% 4.93%

 The risk-free interest rates are based on the implied yield available on U.S. Treasury constant maturities in effect at the time of the grant with remaining terms equivalent to the respective expected terms of the options.
 The dividend yield of zero is based on the fact that we have no present intention to pay cash dividends.
 In the future, as we gain historical data for volatility of our stock and the actual term over which employees hold our options, expected volatility and the expected term may change, which could substantially change the grant-date fair value of future awards of stock options and, ultimately, compensation recorded on future grants.
 We estimate the expected term for our employee option awards using the simplified method in accordance with Staff Accounting Bulletin 110, Certain Assumptions Used in Valuation Methods, because we do not have sufficient relevant historical information to develop reasonable expectations about future exercise patterns.
 We estimate the expected term for stock options and warrants awarded to our advisors using the contractual term.
-Expected volatility is calculated based on companies of similar growth and maturity and our peer group in the industry in which we do business because we do not have sufficient historical volatility data.
-We will continue to use peer group volatility information until our historical volatility is relevant to measure expected volatility for future grants.
+Expected volatility is calculated based on companies of similar growth and maturity and our peer group in the industry in which we do business because we do not have sufficient historical volatility for future grants.